SOX Risk Assessment: How to Prepare, Steps & Challenges

 Why are SOX Risk Assessments important?

-A SOX Risk Assessment is important because it helps management determine if certain processes, accounts or systems can be excluded from SOX monitoring activities.
+A SOX risk assessment helps management determine if certain processes, accounts or systems can be excluded from SOX monitoring activities.

-SOX risk assessments are also important in that it allows you to identify and prioritize high-risk areas.
-These high-risk areas can be tested first to allow ample time for remediation efforts if issues are identified.
+They also allow you to identify and prioritize high-risk areas, which can be tested first to allow ample time for remediation efforts if issues are identified.

 1. Calculate materiality